psu-efd/gravityCurrentFoam/README.md

 * References:
    M. Rouhnia, K. Strom, and X. Liu (2016).
 Experiments and modeling of density instabilities driven by interface shear and their influence on removal of sediment from buoyant plumes.
 In Proceedings of River Flow 2016.
 Constantinescu, Garcia, and Hanes (Eds).
 Taylor and Francis Group, London.

+## Disclaimer ##
+This offering is not approved or endorsed by OpenCFD Limited, producer and distributor of the OpenFOAM software via <www.openfoam.com>, and owner of the OPENFOAM&reg;  and OpenCFD&reg; trade marks.

+OPENFOAM&reg; is a registered trade mark of OpenCFD Limited, producer and distributor of the OpenFOAM software via <www.openfoam.com>.

+## Authors and contributors: ##
 Xiaofeng Liu, Ph.D., P.E.
 Associate Professor
 Department of Civil and Environmental Engineering
 Institute of Computational and Data Sciences
 Penn State University

-223B Sackett Building, University Park, PA 16802

-Tel: 814-863-2940 (O)

 Web: http://water.engr.psu.edu/liu/